Darcy's Law Solution

 How to calculate Darcy's Law?

-Darcy's law is defined as the discharge rate q which is proportional to the gradient in hydraulic head and the hydraulic conductivity is calculated using Rate of Flow = -Hydraulic Conductivity*Cross-Sectional Area*Hydraulic Gradient.
-To calculate Darcy's Law, you need Hydraulic Conductivity (K), Cross-Sectional Area (Acs) & Hydraulic Gradient (dhds).
-With our tool, you need to enter the respective value for Hydraulic Conductivity, Cross-Sectional Area & Hydraulic Gradient and hit the calculate button.
+The Darcy's Law formula is defined as the discharge rate of a fluid through a porous medium is directly proportional to the hydraulic gradient and the cross-sectional area of the flow, and inversely proportional to the medium's resistance to flow is calculated using Flow Rate = Hydraulic Conductivity*Cross Sectional Area*Hydraulic Gradient.
+To calculate Darcy's Law, you need Hydraulic Conductivity (K), Cross Sectional Area (Acs) & Hydraulic Gradient (dhds).
+With our tool, you need to enter the respective value for Hydraulic Conductivity, Cross Sectional Area & Hydraulic Gradient and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know